arnauddupuis/hac-website/docs/guides/astronomy/star-party-with-for-kids.md

 First of all, preparation.
 There is one simple and easy to remember rule: do it by yourself.
 Unfortunately, kids don't care about the art of collimation or star alignment.
 While you set up the observatory, your partner in crime should take care of the second important thing: feed the kids.
 Unless they have been fed before.
 In all case make sure they are not hungry.
 You don't want apple sauce to fall on your primary mirror, trust me...

-Before setting up your telescope(s) their is an even more important thing to do: prepare the night!
+Before setting up your telescope(s) there is an even more important thing to do: prepare the night!
 Decide beforehand of your targets, research them so you have enough material to tickle their curiosity.
 It's going to be very very important!
 Research facts and anecdotes that you think are interesting to them.
-We usually know everything there is to know about our favorite objects down to there NGC code, but kids won't care about that kind of over technical information.
+We usually know everything there is to know about our favorite objects down to their NGC code, but kids won't care about that kind of over technical information.
 They will however enjoy rather advanced explanations as long as they understand it and they are interested in it.
-I have to quote from Einstein that apply here:
+I have two quotes from Einstein that apply here:
 > If you can't explain it simply, you don't understand it well enough.

 And of course: